Primary

 Explode from a quarter-squat and reach arms and legs as wide as possible at the top.
 Land softly through the balls of your feet with knees slightly bent to absorb impact.

-Want Star Jumps in your program?
+See where Star Jumps fits in your weekly plan

 Start in a quarter squat with arms at your sides.